 (A) The Commission shall authorize Law Enforcement Officers' Memorial Day (May 15) as a holiday for officers covered by this Agreement.
+Whenever Law Enforcement Officers' Memorial Day falls on a weekend, it shall be treated as a holiday listed in 5.9 celebrated by the Commission.
 Such officers shall receive all other Commission authorized holidays.
 If, in the future, the Commission does not authorize Employees Appreciation Day or any other existing holiday in any year, but gives Commission employees an additional personal leave day in place of that holiday, the officers covered by this Agreement shall receive the additional personal day.

-- (B) Any officer covered by this Agreement who is regularly scheduled to work on a holiday may, with authorization, choose to take holiday leave without charge to any accrued leave.
-Such officers shall receive either eight (8) or ten (10) hours of paid leave depending on their regular work schedule. - (C) All officers covered by this Agreement shall receive three (3) personal days each calendar year.
+(B) Any officer covered by this Agreement who is regularly scheduled to work on a holiday may, with authorization, choose to take holiday leave without charge to any accrued leave.
+Such officers shall receive either eight (8) or ten (10) hours of paid leave depending on their regular work schedule.